 Facebook keeps throwing us for a whirlwind by changing their Facebook group cover photo size every year, or sometimes even twice a year.

-Keeping up with what size you need to use on your group cover photo can be difficult, so that’s why we decided to give you all the specifics in this very article about the correct and perfect group cover photo size for 2019, the perfect placement of text and images, and everything in between.
+That is why we decided to give you all the specifics about the correct group cover photo size, the perfect placement of text and images, and everything in between.

 In this article, we’ll go over a few things: